Mindjet/mindjet.github.io/_posts/2016-10-14-data-binding-1-en.markdown

 ## Introduction

-`Data-binding-library` is a third party open source library created by `Google Inc.`.
+Data-binding-library is a third party open source library created by Google Inc.

-Simply speaking, the most attractive highlight is introducing `Java` class and variables defined by `Java` code in `xml` layout files, which makes it pretty fexible to maintain your layouts.
+Simply speaking, the most attractive highlight is introducing Java class and variables defined by Java code in xml layout files, which makes it pretty fexible to maintain your layouts.

-If dig it deeper，you will find that the design patter called `MVVM` is inside the `data-binding` mechanism. `MVVM`, `Model-View-ViewModel`, it automatically updates the `View` whenever the `ViewModel` changes.
+If dig it deeper，you will find that the design patter called `MVVM` is inside the data-binding mechanism.
+MVVM, Model-View-ViewModel, it automatically updates the View whenever the ViewModel changes.

 ## Import
-Based on `Andoird Studio`, you are supposed to add couple of lines in the `build.gradle` of your `module`:
+Based on Andoird Studio, you are supposed to add couple of lines in the `build.gradle` of your module:

 {% highlight Gradle %}
 android{